 Causes of Stress: Having to focus too much on sensory/concrete details; An overload of sensory stimulation or noise; Interruptions; Distress within a close relationship; Having their values violated; Not enough alone time.
-Too much extraverting; Working with closed-minded people; Lack of appreciation or understanding; Unfamiliar environments with overwhelming amounts of details; Having plans disrupted; Not having a clear direction; Lack of harmony; Criticism and conflict; Not being able to use their intuition or envision the future; Having to focus too much on the present.
+Too much extroverting; Working with closed-minded people; Lack of appreciation or understanding; Unfamiliar environments with overwhelming amounts of details; Having plans disrupted; Not having a clear direction; Lack of harmony; Criticism and conflict; Not being able to use their intuition or envision the future; Having to focus too much on the present.

 When under stress, the Investigator feels fragmented or lost.
 They feel like they cannot be themselves and feel an urge to act a part to “survive” or fit in.
 This disassociation can cause physical symptoms like headaches, irritable bowel syndrome or nausea.
 The repressed feelings they are holding onto can cause them to become immobilised.
-If they are under chronic extreme stress, they may fall into the grip of their inferior function - extraverted sensing.
+If they are under chronic extreme stress, they may fall into the grip of their inferior function - extroverted sensing.
 When this happens, they may engage in indulgent, self-destructive habits like binge-eating, watching too much television, over-exercising or drinking too much.
 This often feels like an out-of-body experience to them.
 What they do provides no pleasure, but feels somewhat robotic and out of control.
 After this occurs, they dwell in self-hatred, falling even more into guilt over what they have done.
 They may become uncharacteristically angry and quick-tempered, unreasonable and irrational.
 They may become obsessed with details in their outer world; obsessively cleaning or doing housework.
 They stumble over their words, and their intense feelings may eventually lead them to a state of complete exhaustion.